airbytehq/airbyte/airbyte-integrations/connectors/source-polygon-stock-api/README.md

-# Polygon stock api source connector
+# Polygon Stock API source connector

 This directory contains the manifest-only connector for `source-polygon-stock-api`.
 This _manifest-only_ connector is not a Python package on its own, as it runs inside of the base `source-declarative-manifest` image.